 We are dedicated to providing a service which can be consistently relied upon and promise to offer all reasonable support and assistance to help our customers successfully undertake their journeys.

 We will always look at ways to improve upon the service we offer to our customers.
 Listening to our customers is important and we will act upon suggestions and ensure we keep our customers updated.

 Our customers deserve a reliable and punctual service and we will strive to operate 100% of our scheduled daily journeys.
 We regularly review our timetables to ensure they are realistic and achievable so that our services can be depended upon by our customers.

 Go-Ahead Ireland have a fleet of 133 vehicles, all of which are low floor and accessible.
-The internals of the vehicle have contrasting colour handrails and there are visual and audio announcements inside the bus for next stops announcements
+Wheelchairs can be accomodated up to a size of 70cm wide and 120cm long.
+The internals of the vehicle have contrasting colour handrails and there are visual and audio announcements inside the bus for next stops announcements.

 Training for our Colleagues